Best Paid Substack Newsletters 2026: 15 Worth Your Money

 Polina Marinova's The Profile delivers weekly deep dives into the most interesting people in business, tech, and culture.
 A former Fortune senior writer, Marinova profiles everyone from reclusive billionaires to under-the-radar founders.
 At $10/month, the paid tier unlocks her full archive and members-only analysis.

 Subscribing to multiple paid newsletters?
-Use AI-powered digests to get the key insights from all of them in one daily summary — without the reading backlog.
+Use AI-powered digests to get the key insights from all of them in one daily summary, without the reading backlog.
+With custom delivery schedules, catch-all filtering, and no reliance on a dedicated reader app, it slots into the email workflow you already use.

 Slow Boring — Matt Yglesias